andypetrella/scala-claus-advent-calendar/README.md

 ```
 $ git clone git@github.com:andypetrella/scala-claus-advent-calendar.git
 $ cd scala-claus-advent-calendar
+$ git checkout -b my-new-session
 $ custom-play
 ```

 This will prepare some stuffs (mainly downloading some libs) and enter a Play console (being a customize SBT one).

+Note: the creation of a dedicated branch for the session is not mandatory but it's cleaner.
+That, because the application will create or **change** files in the repo that won't have to be pushed!

 To launch it, you'll simply have to run it
 ```